-- Lung surgery, such as surgery to treat lung cancer and lung volume reduction surgery
+- Lung surgery, such as surgery to treat lung cancer and lung volume reduction surgery.

-- Procedures to remove excess fluid or air from the area around the lungs
+- Procedures to remove excess fluid or air from the area around the lungs.

-- Surgery to relieve excessive sweating (hyperhidrosis)
+- Surgery to relieve excessive sweating, a condition called hyperhidrosis.

-Possible complications of video-assisted thoracoscopic surgery (VATS) include:
+Possible complications of VATS include:

-- Temporary or permanent nerve damage
+- Short-term or permanent nerve damage.

 How you prepare